 The Company has various non-cancellable operating leases for facilities and office equipment that expire at various dates through 2019.
-In August 2017, the Company entered into an Amendment (the "Lease Amendment") to the existing Lease Agreement dated July 13, 2009 (the "Lease Agreement"), with Boston Properties Limited Partnership ("Lessor") pursuant to which the Company has agreed to (i) extend the term of the lease for a period of fifteen (15) months from June 30, 2018 until September 30, 2019 and (ii) increase the Company's office space under the Lease Agreement by 2,552 square feet of additional property for a total of approximately 7,500 square feet of property (the "Lease Agreement for an additional one-year period upon the Company's written notice to the Lessor at least six months prior to the expiration of the term.
-Rental expense for each of the years ended December 31, 2017, 2016 and 2015 was \$0.2 million.
+In August 2017, the Company entered into an Amendment (the "Lease Amendment") to the existing Lease Agreement dated July 13, 2009 (the "Lease Agreement"), with Boston Properties Limited Partnership ("Lessor") pursuant to which the Company has agreed to (i) extend the term of the lease for a period of fifteen (15) months from June 30, 2018 until September 30, 2019 and (ii) increase the Company's office space under the Lease Agreement by 2,552 square feet of additional property for a total of approximately 7,500 square feet of property (the "Leased Property").
+The Leased Property is located at 200 West St., Waltham, Massachusetts.
+In addition, the Company has the option to extend the term of the Lease Agreement for an additional one-year period upon the Company's written notice to the Lessor at least six months prior to the expiration of the term.
+Rental expense was \$0.3 million, \$0.2 million and \$0.2 million for the years ended December 31, 2018, 2017 and 2016, respectively.

-Future minimum payments required under operating leases as of December 31, 2017 are summarized as follows (in thousands):
+Future minimum payments required under operating leases as of December 31, 2018 are summarized as follows (in thousands):